-- In subglacial environments where remineralization is limited by low OM availability, the major element solute load of glacial meltwater is typically dominated by products of mineral weathering reactions (Tranter, 2005).
+40 In subglacial environments where remineralization is limited by low OM availability, the major element solute load of glacial meltwater is typically dominated by products of mineral weathering reactions (Tranter, 2005).
 The extent of mineral weathering in subglacial environments depends in part on the availability of acids to drive reactions, namely sulfuric and carbonic acids (Table 1).
 Sulfuric acid is derived from the oxidation of reduced sulfur species, which largely occur as ironsulfide minerals including pyrite (Tranter, 2005).
-Sulfide oxidation may occur abiotically; however, the kinetics of microbially mediated sulfide oxidation is several orders of magnitude faster and may lead to local depletion of oxygen given a sufficient - supply of sulfide minerals (Sharp et al., 1999).
+Sulfide oxidation may occur abiotically, however the kinetics of microbially how fluxes may have evolved during the advance and retreat of continental ice sheets.

+- 45 mediated sulfide oxidation is several orders of magnitude faster and may lead to local depletion of oxygen provided sufficient supply of sulfide minerals (Sharp et al., 1999).
 In contrast, carbonic acid may be derived from multiple external or in situ sources of CO2 to the system.
 The dominant external source is supraglacial meltwater that flows to the subglacial system through moulins following equilibration with atmospheric CO2 (Fig. 1).
-Unlike proglacial environments where free exchange between water and the atmosphere may resupply CO2 consumed by weathering, subglacial environments may be partially or fully isolated from the atmosphere, limiting further atmospheric CO2 invasion and thus the extent of mineral weathering with - 55 carbonic acid.
+Unlike proglacial environments where free exchange between water and the atmosphere may resupply CO2 consumed by weathering, subglacial environments may be partially or - 50 fully isolated from the atmosphere, limiting further atmospheric CO2 invasion and thus the extent of mineral weathering with carbonic acid.
 However, additional atmospheric CO2 may be delivered in open portions of the subglacial environment though exchange in fractures or moulins along subglacial flow paths or in partially air-filled conduits, allowing a much greater magnitude of carbonic acid mineral weathering (Graly et al., 2017).
-CO2 may also be derived from in situ sources, such as gaseous CO2 contained in ice bubbles of basal ice, or fluid inclusions in rocks that release volatiles (including CO2) following mechanical grinding (Macdonald et al., 2018).
-When OM is available, its remineralization also generates CO2 (and potentially - 60 CH4) along with nutrients, but low OM availability in many subglacial systems limits remineralization as a CO2 source (Fig. 1).
+CO2 may also be derived from in situ sources, such as gaseous CO2 contained in ice bubbles of basal ice, or fluid inclusions in rocks that release volatiles (including CO2) following - 55 mechanical grinding (Macdonald et al., 2018).
+When OM is available, its remineralization also generates CO2 (and potentially CH4) along with nutrients, but low OM availability in many subglacial systems limits remineralization as a CO2 source (Fig. 1).